Kia Stonic SUV review

 - Surprising driving position

-Closely related to the Hyundai Kona from Kia's sister company, the Stonic is developed from the Kia Rio hatchback and has a more car-like look than many of its rivals, which include the Nissan Juke, Peugeot 2008 and Skoda Kamiq, as well as the Citroen C3 Aircross, Renault Captur and SEAT Arona.
+Closely related to the Hyundai Kona, the Stonic is based on the Kia Rio supermini and has a lower-slung design than many of its rivals, like the Nissan Juke, Peugeot 2008 and Skoda Kamiq, as well as the Citroen C3 Aircross, Renault Captur and SEAT Arona.
+Add to this the fact Kia is competing with other models in its own lineup – the Kia XCeed is slightly bigger and isn’t much more expensive on a monthly basis.

-Things look a little livelier inside, where Kia has introduced various personalisation options in a bid to attract younger buyers.
-In fact, the company claims the Stonic is the most customisable car it’s ever made, with an array styling packages available.
+Things look lively inside too, thanks to various personalisation options introduced in a bid to entice younger buyers.
+In fact, Kia claims the Stonic is the most customisable car it’s ever made, with an array of styling packages available.

-A 98bhp 1.4-litre petrol engine was initially offered but has since been withdrawn, leaving you with the choice of a 118bhp turbocharged 1.0-litre petrol or a 113bhp 1.6-litre diesel.
-The diesel (only offered with the ‘3’ trim) is the most fuel-efficient, returning 56.5 mpg, but our pick is the 1.0-litre petrol – it’s more powerful than the outdated 1.4-litre petrol, as well as quieter and more responsive than the diesel and, while it does require a little effort to get the most out of it, 46.3mpg is very reasonable.
+A 98bhp non-turbocharged 1.4-litre petrol engine was initially offered but has since been withdrawn, leaving you with the choice of a 99bhp or 118bhp turbocharged 1.0-litre petrol.
+It was previously offered with a 113bhp 1.6-litre diesel, but this was also discontinued in early 2021.
+The 1.0-litre engine was already our pick of the range, being more powerful and efficient than the outdated 1.4-litre petrol, as well as quieter and more responsive than the diesel and, while it does require a little effort to get the most out of it, fuel economy of up to 51.4mpg is very reasonable.

 Although the Stonic is a little more expensive than some of its rivals, its generous standard equipment list makes amends.
-There are '2', '3' and '4' trim levels, plus a ‘Maxx’ version for 2020, but even the 2 comes with kit such as 17-inch alloy wheels, air-conditioning, rear parking sensors and a seven-inch infotainment system with Apple CarPlay and Android Auto.
+There are '2', 'GT-Line', ‘Quantum’ and '3' trim levels, plus a ‘GT-Line S’ range-topper, but even the 2 comes with kit such as 16-inch alloy wheels, air-conditioning, rear parking sensors and an eight-inch infotainment system with Apple CarPlay and Android Auto.
 It’s likely you’ll have to spend extra on some rival models that have a lower starting price in order to get the same level of equipment.